mrinoybanerjee/Huberman_AI/README.md

 ## Data Management

-The RAG is using Huberman Lab newsletters as well as transcripts directly from the podcast to use as the RAG corpus.
+The RAG is using Huberman Lab newsletters and Dr. Peter Attia's book Outlive as well as transcripts directly from the podcast to use as the RAG corpus.

 ## Contact